felixdelissen/dc-lite-lob/README.md

 A simplified H-Net adapted to order book messages:

-1. **Serialization** — LOBSTER rows to raw bytes under two schemes (`serialize_lobster.py`), so the effect of field layout on the learned segmentation can be measured.
+1. **Serialization**:  LOBSTER rows to raw bytes under two schemes (`serialize_lobster.py`), so the effect of field layout on the learned segmentation can be measured.
-2. **Byte encoder** — embedding over a 256-symbol alphabet plus a shallow causal transformer (2 pre-norm blocks, 4 heads, `d=256`), producing one contextual vector per byte.
+2. **Byte encoder**: embedding over a 256-symbol alphabet plus a shallow causal transformer (2 pre-norm blocks, 4 heads, `d=256`), producing one contextual vector per byte.
-3. **Router and dynamic chunking** — an MLP (256→128→1, GELU) emits a boundary logit per position, smoothed by a causal EMA.
+3. **Router and dynamic chunking**: an MLP (256→128→1, GELU) emits a boundary logit per position, smoothed by a causal EMA.
 The logit is thresholded in the forward pass and differentiated with a straight-through estimator, so the segmentation trains jointly with the rest of the network.
 A boundary-rate penalty pulls the mean chunk length towards a target.
-4. **Chunk transformer** — 4 pre-norm blocks, 6 heads, operating on mean-pooled chunk representatives, so the main backbone runs on a sequence shorter by roughly the mean chunk length.
+4. **Chunk transformer**: 4 pre-norm blocks, 6 heads, operating on mean-pooled chunk representatives, so the main backbone runs on a sequence shorter by roughly the mean chunk length.
-5. **Decoder** — chunk states are broadcast back to byte positions, fused with the byte-level states, and passed to a next-byte head over the 256-byte vocabulary.
+5. **Decoder**: chunk states are broadcast back to byte positions, fused with the byte-level states, and passed to a next-byte head over the 256-byte vocabulary.

 Total: 6.7M parameters, trainable on a single A100.